alex1115alex/TvBox/README.md

-# Alex TV Box
+# Simple TV Display Box

+Android app that automatically launches when the device boots & displays a webpage.
+That's all :)

 ## Setup

-1. Open the project in Android Studio.
-2. Set your web URL in `config.java`:
+1. Set your web URL in `config.java`:
    ```
    public static final String URL = "https://your-website.com";
    ```
-3. Build and install the app
+2. Build and install the app with Android Studio
-4. On first run, give it the permission to draw over other apps from system settings
+3. On first run, give it the permission to draw over other apps when the system settings dialog opens

 ## Usage